kashw2/Fleet-of-the-Faithful-Knights/README.md

 Lerna                                                | 3.22.1
 Webpack                                              | 5.10.1
 [Terraform](https://www.terraform.io/downloads.html) | 0.15.0
+Docker                                               | 20.10.6

 This ensures that you will be able to compile, build, run and deploy all projects in the repo.

-Here's a one line install.
+Here's a one line install for all node packages.
 Do note that it is a global install.

 ```npm i typescript concurrently nodemon node lerna webpack -g```